outline/outline/server/onboarding/integrations.md

 Our integration code is [open-source](https://github.com/outline/outline) and we encourage third party developers and the community to build support for additional tools!
 Find out more on our [integrations directory](https://www.getoutline.com/integrations).

+*Tip:* Most integrations work by simply pasting a link from a supported service into a document.

 ## Slack

 If your team is using Slack to communicate then you’ll definitely want to enable our [Slack App](https://getoutline.slack.com/apps/A0W3UMKBQ-outline) to get instant link unfurling for Outline documents and access to the `/outline` slash command to search your knowledgebase from within Slack.